Reducing Climate Impact

 Each of us can do something about climate change right now, starting in our own backyards.

 Chicago contributes roughly 34.6 million metric tons of heat-trapping greenhouse gases to the atmosphere each year.
 Add the six surrounding counties and this number increases to 103 million metric tons.
-To put it in perspective, the Chicago area accounts for nearly half the total emissions of the state of Illinois.
+To put it in perspective, the Chicago area accounts for nearly half the total emissions of Illinois.

-Spring of 2013 marked the launch of the Grows Green initiative in Chicago and surrounding communities with 35 participating retail stores.
+Summer of 2015 marked the launch of the Midwest Grows Green initiative in Chicago and surrounding communities with four participating retail stores.

 - Useful information to customers and staff on how to reduce emissions through safe lawn-care practices.

-- Workshops, videos, and printed materials to retailers in order to help customers make climate friendly lawn and garden choices.
+- Workshops, videos, and printed materials to retailers in order to help customers make environmentally friendly lawn and garden choices.

 - The knowledge that customers need to make informed decisions on buying tools and products that solve the problem at hand but also promote a reduction in greenhouse gas emissions.